 What categories do you specialize in?

-Are there any categories you are not interested in representing?
+Are there any categories or genres you do not handle?

-Screenplays, stage plays, poetry, short story collections, historical fiction, genre fiction (such as science fiction, fantasy, horror, crime, thriller, romance or western), children’s literature, young adult literature, religious fiction, practical religion and spirituality, inspirational, self-improvement, erotica, business, scholarly works, reference guides, true crime, cookbooks, illustrated books, and books with a strictly local or regional audience.
+Screenplays, stage plays, poetry, genre fiction (such as historical fiction, science fiction, fantasy, horror, crime, thriller, romance, and western), children’s literature, young adult literature, religious fiction, practical religion and spirituality, inspirational and self-improvement books, erotica, business, scholarly works, reference guides, true crime, cookbooks, illustrated books, and books with a strictly local or regional audience.

 What do you look for in a project?

-Our main focus is on the overall quality of the writing.
+We strive to represent the best writing we can find across both literary fiction and literary nonfiction, regardless of the subject matter.
 That said, we are also interested in work that can be marketed in many media and territories around the world.